Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Introduction

 \section{Introduction}

 Image synthesis has made remarkable progress in recent years, thanks to the advances of generative models such as Generative Adversarial Networks (GANs)~\cite{Karras-CVPR-2020_stylegan2} and Diffusion Models~\cite{Rombach-CVPR-2022_sd}.
 Synthesized images are becoming increasingly realistic and hardly distinguishable from real ones to the naked eye of an average human and even of an expert, see Fig.~\ref{fig:dataset}.
-However, this progress also poses serious threats to individuals and society, as synthesized images, a.k.a.\ `deep fakes'~\cite{Nguyen-2022_deepfakes}, can be used and have already been used for malicious purposes, such as fake porn~\cite{fakeporn}, fake video calls~\cite{fakecall,fakecall_klitchko}, fake news~\cite{zelensky_deepfake}, or fake videos in election campaigns~\cite{fake_elections_turkey,fake_elections_slovakia}.
+However, this progress also poses serious threats to individuals and society~\cite{Hancock-2021_social,Kietzmann-2020_social}, as synthesized images, also known as `deep fakes'~\cite{Nguyen-2022_deepfakes}, can be used for malicious purposes, such as fake porn~\cite{fakeporn}, fake video calls~\cite{fakecall,fakecall_klitchko}, fake news~\cite{zelensky_deepfake}, or fake videos in election campaigns~\cite{fake_elections_turkey,fake_elections_slovakia}.
 Therefore, it is important to develop effective and robust methods to detect and expose fake images, especially in the domain of faces, which are often the target of the attacks.

-In this paper, we present an experimental study in which we show some key properties of neural fake-face detectors.
-We use a standard classifier, and we do not primarily aim to push accuracy on standard datasets, but rather focus on other aspects of the problem.
-In particular, we investigate the generalization ability of the detector to unseen generators, the robustness to various image degradations and input sizes, the vulnerability to adversarial attacks, and the localization of artifacts in the case of partial manipulation of real images.
+In this paper, we present a comprehensive experimental study that uncovers key properties of neural fake-face detectors.
+Rather than solely optimizing accuracy on standard datasets, we take a broader approach, using models with standard architectures to explore fundamental challenges in synthetic image detection.
+Specifically, we investigate the generalization ability of detectors when faced with unseen generators, their robustness to various image degradations and input sizes, their vulnerability to adversarial attacks, and their effectiveness in localizing manipulated regions within partially altered real images.

 In addition to detectors which are accurate in spotting recent generator images (namely, the Stable diffusion~\cite{Rombach-CVPR-2022_sd} –- Realistic Vision~\cite{RV}), our main contribution is a thorough analysis of forgery detectors that revealed many intriguing properties.
+To the best of our knowledge, no existing work offers a similar in-depth analysis within a compact and easily reproducible setup.
 Our contributions are summarized below.

 \begin{enumerate} \item {\bf Novel FF5 dataset.} We collected a dataset of five fake face image generators.
 We extended DFFD corpus~\cite{DFFD-Dataset} by images produced by two recent diffusion model generators.